alanm20/KUF2_2014_vap/README.md

  Follow same rule to preview the other 3 heroes.

  The best model file format for exporting to Blender 3D is Noesis gltf format.
 It adds named prefix to exported files.
+ In Blender use File|Import|GLTF 2.0 to import models.
+Body and limb model has 4 LOD meshes.
+You can delete the 3 low detail meshes.

 ![alt text](https://github.com/alanm20/KUF2_2014_vap/blob/main/images/preview1.png?raw=true)